Almoe099/TravelAI/README.md

   return response.choices[0].text.trim();
 }
 ```
-## Trip Management (CRUD Operations)
+### Trip Management (CRUD Operations)

-### Objective

-To enable users to have full control over their travel plans by implementing comprehensive Create, Read, Update, and Delete (CRUD) operations for trip management within the TravelAI App.
+**Objective**: To enable users to have full control over their travel plans by implementing comprehensive Create, Read, Update, and Delete (CRUD) operations for trip management within the TravelAI App.

 ### Implementation Overview